 Benzodiazepine use has skyrocketed since the late 1990s and continues to grow.
 According to a 2018 article in the New England Journal of Medicine:

 Benzodiazepines offer fast-acting relief of some conditions, like anxiety and withdrawal side effects.
 This quick-fix effect can become all too tempting for those struggling with these issues.
-What began as a temporary aid for high-anxiety situations can easily become something needed to get through the day every day.
+What began as a temporary aid for high-anxiety situations can easily become something needed to get through the day.

 Users develop a tolerance to benzodiazepines.
 This most often occurs in people who have used them for six months or more.